jeromeandrewong/sharpe-ratio-calculator/README.md

 This is a simple calculator to calculate the annualised sharpe ratio of a given `ticker` for a given period, denoted by `start_date` and `end_date`.

 The calculator uses `yfinance` to download the historical data of the `ticker`.
-Workings on how the Annualised Sharpe Ratio is calculator can be view in the provided [jupyter notebook](https://github.com/jeromeandrewong/stock-repository-calculator/blob/main/sharpe.ipynb).
+Workings on how the Annualised Sharpe Ratio is calculated can be viewed in the provided [jupyter notebook](https://github.com/jeromeandrewong/stock-repository-calculator/blob/main/sharpe.ipynb).

 ## Getting Started